 - Definition: Retirement at 65 years old with $5,000/mth cash flow or $60,000/yr

-So he feels like he would like to switch to pursue some work that he like.
+So he feels like he would like to switch to pursue some work that he likes.
 This is likely to entail a drop in income.

-Based on his research the starting pay could be $3,500/mth.
-He thinks that with his wife income when she goes back to work (she should make ($3,000/mth), their monthly savings is likely to drop to $1000/mth.
+Based on his research, the starting pay in the industry that he wishes to switch to could be $3,500/mth.
+He thinks that with his wife’s income when she goes back to work (she should make ($3,000/mth), their monthly savings is likely to drop to $1000/mth.
 This is after deducting expenses, especially their daughter’s early years of schooling.

 My reader thinks his plan is doable.

-He just am not sure if Kyith can raise any red flags or provide a different perspective.
+He is not sure if Kyith can raise any red flags or provide a different perspective.

 So let me try.

-Based on Conservative Estimate, His Family Should be able to Coast or Barista FI
+Based on the Conservative Estimate, His Family Should be able to Coast or Barista FI

 This family is awesome.

-To reach this state at the age of 33 years old, with a child, it is a good balance of having wealth, and having family pursuits.
+To reach this state at the age of 33 years old, with a child, is a good balance of having wealth and having family pursuits.

 A lot of people will die to be in their position I feel.

-There are some information that I do not have:
+There is some information that I do not have:

-- Do they own a HDB?
+- Do they own an HDB?
 I think they do, else the rental income might not be possible

-- Do they still have mortgage? or any other liabilities
+- Do they still have a mortgage? or any other liabilities

-- Were his wife working before going overseas?
+- Was his wife working before going overseas?